jve89/handshake/docs/VISION.md

 * Always sender-first (the one requesting controls the flow)
 * Designed to work without an app — just a link
+* No login required for receivers, but optional accounts unlock extra features (like inbox tracking)
-* Simple, beautiful, distraction-free experience for receiver
+* Simple, beautiful, distraction-free experience for receivers
 * Zero chaos for the sender (track what’s done, what’s not)
 * Iterative roadmap: focus on a stable MVP, then expand features based on feedback
 * Flexible, dynamic handshake composition with unlimited fields